cunhapaulo/Referencecard/README.md

+# Home
+Paulo Cunha edited this page on 5 Jul

-# Welcome to my _Reference Card_ page.
+ Welcome to my _Reference Card_ page.

 I hope these observations are useful to as many people as possible!!
-Suggestions are most welcome!
+Suggestions are mostly welcome!

 ##  Topics: